 Rabbi Belovski grew up in North-West London and was educated at University College, Oxford, from where he has a degree in Mathematics; at Gateshead Yeshiva, from where he has Semichah; and then at the Gateshead Beis HaTalmud Kollel.
 He subsequently completed a PhD at the University of London, where he researched the Chassidic School of Sochaczew in the Philosophy department at Birkbeck.
 Previously rabbi of Loughton and Chigwell Synagogue and then Ilford Federation Synagogue, he has been rabbi of the Golders Green Synagogue since 2003.

-Rabbi Belovski is the author of three books – an online edition of his dissertation, a translation of the Chassidic classic ‘Shem MiShmuel’, and ‘The Shabbat Siddur Companion’, and has written numerous articles for the Jewish Chronicle, Hamodia, Cross-Currents and other publications.
+Rabbi Belovski is the author of three books – Harmonisation as Theological Hermeneutic, a translation of the Chassidic classic ‘Shem MiShmuel’, and ‘The Shabbat Siddur Companion’, and has written numerous articles for the Jewish Chronicle and other publications.

 He is married to Vicki, whom he met when they were students at Oxford, where she studied PPE.
 As well as being the rebbetzin and a busy mother, Vicki is a journalist and is currently the Community News Editor of Hamodia UK.